SachkovaDaria/SachkovaDaria/README.md

 I worked on the online store which sold electronic devices.
 The main task is the creation of promo pages and interfaces for launching promotions.

-Implemented more than 80 landing pages from concept through deployment.
+-Implemented more than 80 landing pages from concept through deployment.
-Implemented new components that increased the speed of creating pages by 50%.
+-Implemented new components that increased the speed of creating pages by 50%.
-Coded advertising blocks, fixed interface bugs, refactored code.
+-Coded advertising blocks, fixed interface bugs, refactored code.
-Collaborated with marketing team members to implement new features.
+-Collaborated with marketing team members to implement new features.